 Students interested in joining WILL must complete a screening process, where students are nominated, invited to submit an application, and complete and interview with the WILL Director and several current WILL students.
 WILL seeks nominations for new members from faculty, staff, and existing WILL members.
 Students must be in good academic standing to join and participate in WILL.
-Students who are interested in learning more about WILL, or would like to be nominated, please contact the WILL Director: Professor Francine Banner-Hubbard.
+Students who are interested in learning more about WILL, or would like to be nominated, should contact the WILL Director.

 Each WILL student must successfully complete 12 credits of Women’s and Gender Studies coursework.